decchu14/Python-Password-Checker/README.md

    * hashlib module

    * The sys module is built in module which comes along with python interpreter.
-   * The requests module needs to be downloaded
+   * The requests module and hashlib module needs to be downloaded.

          pip install requests

+         pip install hashlib